 Other Recipes To Try!

-Did you love this Mango Habanero Salsa?
+Did you love this Spicy Mango Salsa?
 I'd so appreciate it if you would give this recipe a 5 star rating!
 That will help other hungry readers find my recipes!

 - Plastic Gloves To cut the habanero